 Weymouth: Traditionally you would use a Weymouth (also known as a curb) and bradoon.
 A Weymouth has a ported mouth piece to make room for the tongue.
 The bradoon is a slimmed down version of a regular snaffle.
 The bradoon should be ¼ to ½ inch longer to ensure both bits lie flat.
 Not all horses like the feel of a Weymouth as they take up a lot of room in the horse’s mouth.
 Take a look at the Port Mouth Weymouth Bit Set.

-WARNING there is still more choices to be made!
+WARNING there are still more choices to be made!

 Choosing the right style of bit ring: